Medication errors are preventable. Your best defense is asking questions and being informed about the medications you take.By Mayo Clinic Staff

 - If you might be pregnant or you're trying to become pregnant

-The following medication errors have happened to real people.
+The following medication errors have happened to some people.
 Don't make these same mistakes:

 - Confusing eardrops and eyedrops.
 Always double-check the label.
 If a medication says "otic," it's for the ears.
 If it says "ophthalmic," it's for the eyes.